 Harold stages elaborate fake suicidal attempts in his mother’s presence to win her attention, however, she seems to choose to ignore these pleas.
 Harold attends psychotherapy to explore his more morbid feelings but chooses not to.
 Harold also wears dark clothes, drives a hearse and attends funerals for people he doesn’t know.
 It is during these funerals he first sees then meets Maude (Gordon).

 Maude like him doesn’t know the deceased.
 Maude in contrast to Harold embraces life, wears more colourful clothes (even at funerals) and she has a much more positive outlook on life.
 She lives alone in an unused railway carriage, crammed full of memories, photos and random stuff.

 Their friendship which leads to romance begins after he spots her at a funeral.
 When they see each other at a second funeral and she offers him a stick of liquorice.
 She then steals his car and offers him a lift not knowing he’s the car owner.
 Harold confronts her about taking his car but then gives her a lift home.
 The two then develop a friendship and then in time they fall in love as a romantic relationship blossoms.

 This despite Mrs Chasen’s attempts to fix Harold up with three women on the internet.
 This after she fills in the questionnaire. and answers the questions as if it is her looking for a date.
-An act which shows her more narcissistic and not aware of her son at any level of understanding.
+An act that shows her more narcissistic and not aware of her son at any level of understanding.
 The girls meet Mrs Chasen and then meet Harold, who intentionally ruins his first impressions.